yashvr96/skills-communicate-using-markdown/index.md

 - [ ] Introduce myself to the world
 - [ ] Once list is started you dont need to add - [ ] syntax for it

 Single Return will add new list item
-Double Return will add a line space and continue to add list item Triple Return will exit automatically adding list item
+Double Return will add a line space and continue to add list item<br>
+Triple Return will exit automatically adding list item

 - [ ] For Practice added again, adding list includes dash space big brackets with dash